Published: September 15, 2019 · Updated: July 20, 2025 by Cindy Gibbs

 PIE CRUST

-- Add the flour and salt to a large mixing bowl and whisk together.
-Using a pastry cutter or two forks, cut in the shortening until it resembles the size of peas.
+1. Add the flour, salt and sugar (if using), to a large mixing bowl and whisk together.
+Using a pastry cutter or two forks, cut in the butter and shortening until they both resemble the size of peas.
 Add the ice water and mix for a few seconds until the dough comes together.
 Transfer the dough to a lightly floured surface and dust with flour if needed.
 Pat dough into a round disc.
 Cut the dough in half and form each half into a disc.
 Wrap in plastic wrap and refrigerate for 30 minutes.

 PIE FILLING